dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

 see if something interesting occured.
 A polling loop makes it feasible to much more thoroughly test your system --- maybe even to the point that you are surprised if it breaks.
-However, if you add interrupts, I'd say you now almost-certainly have an impossilbe to test system --- interrupts allow the interrupt routine to be called on any instruction, exponentially blow up the state space of your code.
+However, if you add interrupts, I'd say you now almost-certainly made you system impossilbe-to-test --- the interrupt routine can run at any time, exponentially blowing up your code's state space.
 You can't exhaust this space with brute force testing.
 (There are other tricks you can play, but operating systems people almost never know about them; we will do a few in cs240LX but that doesn't help us now.)